alinix1/primary-care-shortage-analysis/README.md

 ## Overview

-A multi-source data analytics project that encompasses an ELT pipeline, data warehouse, and interactive dashboard — examining how primary care shortages correlate with chronic disease burden and preventable hospitalizations across 3,144 US counties using Snowflake, dbt, SQL, and Plotly.
+A multi-source data analytics project encompassing an ELT pipeline, data warehouse, and interactive dashboard.
+Examines how primary care shortages correlate with chronic disease burden and preventable hospitalizations across 3,144 US counties using Snowflake, dbt, SQL, and Plotly.